TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

 Consistency is key, especially when it comes to delivering quality interviews.
 All questions asked during a virtual interview are both monitorable and trackable, which means that interviews are as similar as possible for each candidate.
 With question consistency and interviewer performance tracking, applicants are more likely to be assessed fairly.

 Video interviews also serve to level the playing field by making interviews accessible to more people.
-Candidates who couldn’t make it to an in person interview—due to travel restrictions, caregiver responsibilities, or work hours—might have once been overlooked, but no longer.
-Anyone with access to the internet can engage with a virtual interview.
+Candidates who couldn’t make it to an in-person interview—due to travel restrictions, caregiver responsibilities, or work hours—might have once been overlooked, but no longer.
+Anyone with access to the internet can engage in a virtual interview.

 Video interviews allow companies to expand their talent pools and assess each applicant with increased accuracy—which means that the best candidates are placed in the right positions, every time.
 Video interviews are able to get both interviewers and interviewees exactly where they want to go: towards a modern workforce where everyone’s needs are met.

 Wondering what an intelligent interview platform can do for you?
-Request a demo today.
+Try Clovers for free for 30 days